amkt922/ssql/README.md

 * build a sql with methods and execute it(Simple Query)
 * execute a sql written in a sql-file outside an app(Simple Sql).

-Second one is inspired by the dbflute outside sql.
+The second is inspired by the dbflute outside sql.
 [dbflute](http://dbflute.seasar.org/)
 [About OutsideSql](http://dbflute.seasar.org/ja/manual/function/ormapper/outsidesql/index.html)